-The Alliance for Young Artists & Writers and The Roosevelt Hotel are pleased to present a program initiative of the Scholastic Art & Writing Awards Alumni Council, A Suite of One’s Own: A Writer’s Residency.
+The Alliance for Young Artists & Writers and The Roosevelt Hotel are pleased to present A Suite of One’s Own: A Writer’s Residency.

 Residency Dates: June 23–28, 2019

 All applicants will be notified of a decision in April 2019.

 The application for 2019 is now closed.

 - Must be a Scholastic Awards Alumni

 - Writers of all forms are eligible to apply

 - Currently enrolled high school and undergraduate students are not eligible

 - Special consideration will be given to applicants who have not previously participated in a writer’s residency